By Rhonda Carrier

 The Attitude group is also very active in environmental initiatives including coral-reef monitoring and rubbish collection – part of the community-based Anse la Raie lagoon ecological restoration project – and in educating and involving guests in such activities.
 We took a boat-trip to nearby day-trippers’ paradise Bernache Island for a barbecue but also to help out with rubbish-collecting on its white-sand beaches.
 And I have to say, it felt really good to be putting something back into our holiday and our destination.

-Find out more about Mauritius family holidays.
+Find out more about Mauritius family holidays or enquire online for your tailor-made Indian Ocean getaway.